netherbymatt/Playlist-Skip-List/README.md

 ### Usage/Demo

 Once the ./main executable is run you can upload a .txt file or start adding songs manually.
-A typical use case for the application could follow the below steps:
+If you have multiple files with songs on it you could add them individually to compile into one library.
+I would consider the shuffle the main draw, so once the library is uploaded you can start generating different playlists.

-1. Select option 1 and enter a .txt file of artists and songs (full_library.txt has been included in the documents as an option to demo)
+Here is a link to a demo of the program that I ran through: https://www.youtube.com/watch?v=8iih8kkqre8 I highlight some of the specific implementation details and then upload my own library to create a shuffled playlist.

 ### Testing